cenkerozkan/psychology_chatbot/README.md

 *   `GEMINI_API_KEY`: API key for Google Gemini.
 *   `OPENAI_API_KEY`: API key for OpenAI.
 *   MongoDB connection details (implicitly handled by `MongoDBConnector`, ensure your environment is configured for it).

-## Further Development

-*   Implement more sophisticated error handling and logging.
-*   Add user authentication and authorization beyond a single API key if multiple users are intended.
-*   Expand the capabilities of the AI prompt generation.
-*   Add unit and integration tests.
-*   Consider more specific HTTP status codes for certain error conditions (e.g., 404 for "resource not found" instead of a generic 500 when an ID doesn't exist for deletion/update operations).
 ```